University Club of New York: House rules

 The University Club maintains a dress code as part of its house rules.
 As of 2021, male members and guests must wear jackets and dress shirts and were recommended to wear ties.
 Female members and guests had to wear tailored "clothing meeting similar standards", such as suits, dresses, or skirts with sweaters or dress shirts.
 The dress code prohibits informal clothing.
+Turtle necks, Sneakers, and denim are prohibited.
 During weekends, members could wear polo shirts instead of jackets in several rooms, and members and guests could wear prohibited clothing if they used the secondary entrance at 3 West 54th Street to access a guest room or athletic facility.
-The University Club continued to allow nude swimming for men through the 21st century, unlike other private clubs in New York City, which had banned the practice.
+The University Club continues to allow nude swimming for men, unlike other private clubs in New York City, which had banned the practice.

 The University Club's house rules also restrict electronic devices, photography, and the use of the club's name.
-According to the house rules, cellphones are required to be silenced and could not be used except in telephone booths or private rooms.
+According to the house rules, cell phones are required to be silenced and could not be used except in telephone booths or private rooms.
 Additionally, other devices such as laptops could be used only in the library or other parts of the clubhouse.
 The house rules also required members or guests to obtain permission before photographing the club or describing its facilities and activities.
 The club's house committee had to approve any media appearances involving the club.
 Smoking and bringing animals into the clubhouse was also generally prohibited under the rules.
 The club has strictly enforced regulations on guests, as in 1997, when then-U.S. first lady Hillary Clinton and reporter Cindy Adams were ejected after they broke a rule regarding discussion.